30-Year-Old Pitcher – Oakland Athletics

 Scott Kazmir Contract Information:

-Agreed to a minor league contract with the Indians in December of 2012.
-He'll be invited to spring training.
+Agreed to a two-year, $22 million contract with the A's in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Scott Kazmir – simply subscribe now.